Absomz/first-data-insights/README.md

 Welcome to my personal GitHub repository created to document, organize, and demonstrate everything I will learn and build during my 6-month intensive Data Analysis program using Python and R. This repository is structured with clarity and purpose to reflect professional standards for project documentation, development, and reproducibility.

+**Author:** Abner Soberón
+**Professional Goal:** To build a solid and well-documented portfolio as part of my long-term preparation to become a Technical AI Product Manager, with strong foundations in data science, artificial intelligence, and product thinking.

 ---

 ## 🗂️ Folder Structure Blueprint